Billingegroup/pydatarecognition/news/fs_insert_one.rst

 **Added:**

-* testing function for inserting one document to the filesystem database
+* function for inserting one document to the filesystem database

 **Changed:**

-* insert_one function for the filesystem
+* <news item>

 **Deprecated:**